villekf/OMEGA/README.md

 Portions of version 2 were tested with the following GPUs: Nvidia Tesla A100, AMD Instinct MI100, Nvidia Tesla P100, Nvidia Tesla M40, Nvidia GeForce RTX 4060, Nvidia GeForce RTX 4090, AMD Radeon 7900 XT, Nvidia Titan RTX, Nvidia Quadro A6000 Ada, and Intel Arc A380.
 All the GPUs were tested on Linux except AMD Radeon 7900 XT which was tested on Windows.

+### MacOS

+For installation on MacOS you need Xcode.
+You also need the single-header version of metal-cpp.
+The `Metal.hpp` header file should be placed in the folder `source/cpp`.
+ArrayFire-based reconstructions are not supported due to no available ArrayFire binaries with Metal backend.

 ## Additional and upcoming features